Data Acquisition System

-Data Acquisition Toolbox™, in conjunction with the MATLAB® technical computing environment, gives you the ability to measure and analyze physical phenomena.
-The purpose of any data acquisition system is to provide you with the tools and resources necessary to do so.
+Data Acquisition Toolbox™, with the MATLAB® technical computing environment, gives you the ability to generate, measure. and analyze physical phenomena.
+The purpose of any data acquisition system is to provide you with the tools and resources to do this.

-You can think of a data acquisition system as a collection of software and hardware that connects you to the physical world.
-A typical data acquisition system consists of these components.
+You can think of a data acquisition system as a collection of software and hardware that connects your program to the physical world.
+A typical data acquisition system consists of these components:

 Data acquisition hardware

 At the heart of any data acquisition system lies the data acquisition hardware.
 The main function of this hardware is to convert analog signals to digital signals, and to convert digital signals to analog signals.

 Sensors and actuators are types of transducers.
 A transducer is a device that converts input energy of one form into output energy of another form.
 For example, a microphone is a sensor that converts sound energy (in the form of pressure) into electrical energy, while a loudspeaker is an actuator that converts electrical energy into sound energy.

 Sensor signals are often incompatible with data acquisition hardware.
 To overcome this incompatibility, the signal must be conditioned.
 For example, you might need to condition an input signal by amplifying it or by removing unwanted frequency components.
 Output signals might need conditioning as well.